junxit/us-congress-bills-111/metadata.md

 - 2009-01-15 — Introduced in House
 - 2009-01-15 — Referred to the House Committee on Homeland Security.
 - 2009-01-15 — Sponsor introductory remarks on measure.
 (CR E100)
+- 2009-02-03 — Considered under suspension of the rules. (consideration: CR H893-898)
+- 2009-02-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+553.
+- 2009-02-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-03 — Mr. Thompson (MS) moved to suspend the rules and pass the bill.
+- 2009-02-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H893-894)
+- 2009-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H893-894)